Square-densities, and volume forms: Square volumes in Euclidean spaces

-In the vector space $R^{n}$, with its standard inner product, it makes sense to compare the values of the formulas for square volume of a $k$-simplex $X=(x_{0}, x_{1}, \ldots ,x_{k})$.
-Let $C$ denote the $(k+2)\times (k+2)$ matrix (Cayley-Menger) formed by the square distances between the vertices, as described above, and let $Y^{T}\cdot Y$ be the Gram $k\times k$ matrix, likewise described above.
+For a Euclidean space $E$, it makes sense to compare the values of the Heron and Gram formulas for square volume of a $k$-simplex $X=(x_{0}, x_{1}, \ldots ,x_{k})$.
+Let $C$ denote the $(k+2)\times (k+2)$ matrix ((Heron-) Cayley-Menger) formed by the square distances between the vertices, as described above, and let $Y^{T}\cdot Y$ be the Gram $k\times k$ matrix of the simplex, likewise described above.
 There is a known relation between their determinants

-For a proof, see reference \cite{[Stack]}.
-Both sides express $(k!)^{2}$ times the square $\he (X)$ of the volume of the simplex $X$ (or express the square of the volume of the \pp spanned by the column vectors \mbox{$x_{i}-x_{0}$} in the matrix $Y$).
-But note that the right hand side only makes sense in a coordinatized situation, so in the following, $\he (X)$ is used for the more general Heron formula for the square volume of a simplex, as calculated in terms of the Cayley-Menger determinant $C$.
-In $R^{n}$ the relationship is thus, for a $k$-simplex $X$ in $R^{n}$,